Charley's Aunt: Adaptations

 Silent film versions of the play were released in 1915 and 1925, the latter featuring Sydney Chaplin (brother of Charlie Chaplin) and Ethel Shannon.
 A well-received sound film version starring Charles Ruggles was released in 1930.
-In 1934 a German version Charley's Aunt was released; directed by Robert A. Stemmle it starred Fritz Rasp, Paul Kemp and Max Gülstorff.
+In 1934 a German version was released; directed by Robert A. Stemmle it starred Fritz Rasp, Paul Kemp and Max Gülstorff.
 Arthur Askey took the leading role in a 1940 British film Charley's (Big-Hearted) Aunt that developed themes from the original play.
 Perhaps the best known film version was released in 1941, directed by Archie Mayo and starring Jack Benny in the title role.
 This version slightly alters the plotline from the original version (for instance, Babbs is framed for accidentally setting off a fire alarm at Oxford University and faces expulsion).
 The play's story was popular in Germany and Austria, with at least four different film versions being released: in 1934; 1956 (starring Heinz Rühmann); 1963 (starring Peter Alexander), and a television version in 1976.
 A 1959 Danish film version starred Dirch Passer in the principal role and featured Ove Sprogøe, Ghita Nørby and Susse Wold.
 In the film, Passer sings the song "Det er svært at være en kvinde nu til dags" (English: "It is hard to be a woman nowadays").
 Passer had first played the role in Charley's Tante in 1958 at the ABC Theatre where it was a hit and played for 1½ years.
 An Austrian film version was made in 1963.
 In Spain, there is a 1981 film version starring Paco Martínez Soria, titled La Tía de Carlos.
 Two film adaptations have appeared in Egypt: a silent version in 1920 titled al-Khala al-Amrikiyya starring Ali al-Kassar, and a sound film in 1960 titled Sukkar Hanim, starring Samia Gamal.

 The earliest operatic adaptation of the play is the 1897 zarzuela La viejecita by Manuel Fernández Caballero, which is still performed in Spain.
 The role of Carlos (Charlie) was written as a breeches role for Lucrecia Arana.
 Jevan Brandon-Thomas wrote a pantomime version, Babbs in the Wood, for the amusement of the 1930 London cast and their friends.
 The Observer commented, "It is quite clear that Mr Brandon-Thomas could earn a handsome living at any time in low – very low – comedy."
 A Broadway musical version, Where's Charley?, with a book by George Abbott and music and lyrics by Frank Loesser, starred Ray Bolger as Charley.
 It ran between 1948 and 1950 at the St. James Theatre and featured the song "Once in Love with Amy" for Bolger.
 The musical was made into a 1952 film (with Bolger repeating his stage role) and had a successful run in London beginning in 1958 at the Palace Theatre.